Minee-Liane-Choi/MineeChoiLab/_posts/2024-09-21-issue23-KeynoteSpeech.md

 ---
-title: Keynote speech at the National Assembly of Korea
+title: Keynote Speech at the National Assembly of Korea
 author: soren-lorenson
 tags: Seminar
 ---